go-graphite/carbonapi/COMPATIBILITY.md

 ```
 switches.hostname.interfaceID.scope_of_interface_metrics
 ```
-We want to see interfaces stats sticked to their descriptions, aliasByPostgre(switches.hostname.*.ifOctets.rx, databaseAlias, resolve_interface_description_from_table, 1, 2 )
+We want to see interfaces stats sticked to their descriptions, aliasByPostgres(switches.hostname.*.ifOctets.rx, databaseAlias, resolve_interface_description_from_table, 1, 2 )
 will return series:
 ```
 InterfaceADesc